Family Dentistry in the St. Louis Area

 A dental implant replaces a missing/lost tooth.
 Creve Coeur Dental implants consist of 3 parts: a titanium screw that replaces the root of the tooth, a porcelain crown that replaces the missing tooth, and (a) piece in the middle (called an abutment) that connects the screw and the crown.

 If you lose a tooth or are missing a tooth resulting in a gap between your teeth, your remaining teeth, jaw and bite will become unstable.
 Your bone will atrophy from the area where the tooth used to be and the structural integrity of the bone will be compromised.
 You can prevent this from happening by replacing missing teeth with dental implants to fill in the gap and restore stability to your mouth and teeth.

 Porcelain Dental Bridges

 If you are missing a tooth or series of teeth, all-porcelain dental bridges may offer the ideal solution.
-At our West County Creve Coeur area practice, we place dental bridges that provide a natural appearance, reduce a patient’s risk of gum disease, and correct speech and bite difficulties.
+At Creve Coeur Dental, we place dental bridges that provide a natural appearance, reduce a patient’s risk of gum disease, and correct speech and bite difficulties.
 In addition, dental bridges eliminate the possibility that your remaining teeth will shift to fill the gap left by a missing tooth.

 Dental bridges consist of a custom-made false tooth supported on either side by one or two porcelain crowns, or composite bonding material.
 The dental bridge is used to aesthetically eliminate the gap left by a missing tooth, giving the patient a decade or more of comfortable wear and beautiful smiles.